mapsync/scottsville-advisory/site/content/post/city-offices-open-at-10-am.md

 ---
-title: "Friday Trash Pick-Up on Monday "
+title: City Offices Closed Monday, January 17
 draft: false
 date: 2022-01-07T12:22:30.871Z
-description: Friday’s trash was not picked due to hazardous road conditions.
+description: "Scottsville City offices will be closed on Monday, January 17, in observance of Dr. Martin Luther King, Jr’s birthday. "
 ---
-\
-Friday trash will be picked up on Monday, January 10, along with regular Monday customers.
+Monday’s trash will be picked up on Tuesday, January 18, along with regular Tuesday customers.